 Will Clubs be booked on a termly or half-termly basis?

 We aim to organise clubs on a termly basis.
 There will be an Activities Timetable produced in the previous term, so parents can work out what is on offer and choices can be made ahead of start of clubs.
 Registers will be taken of children attending clubs to ensure people who are booked on attend and if not, places can be offered to other pupils.
 We will be offering a wide variety of clubs running from 15:30 – 16:25 every day of the week for our pupils.
 Primary will be supervised by class teachers until clubs begin.
-All clubs will start on the first full week of a term, and end on the penultimate week of term.
+All clubs will start on the first full week of a term, and end on the last day of term.

 What are the booking arrangements for Supervised Study?

 Supervised Study (Monday, Tuesday, Wednesday and Thursday) will be booked on a termly basis in the same way as Clubs, so registers will be set up and children will be marked in.

 We are looking to have our Secondary staff meetings and training on Mondays and opportunities for whole staff collaboration and planning.
 There will be supervised study and a few clubs run by outside providers.
 Primary clubs run as normal on a Monday.

 Is it possible for Secondary Supervised Study and Clubs to finish at 16:25 (in order that some pupils can get the 16:32 bus and relieve pressure on the later ones)?

 Yes, it will be possible clubs will finish at 16:25.
 See question "Will clubs be booked on a termly or half-termly basis?"